anderssoegaard/anderssoegaard.github.io/index.md

 Hovy, Dirk; Plank, Barbara; Søgaard, Anders.
 2014.
 Experiments with a crowd-sourced re-annotation of a POS tagging dataset.
 The 52nd Annual Meeting of the Association for Computational Linguistics (ACL).
 Baltimore, MD.

 Plank, Barbara; Hovy, Dirk; Søgaard, Anders.
 2014.
 Learning part-of-speech taggers with inter-annotator agreement loss.
 The 14th Conference of the European Chapter of the Association for Computational Linguistics (EACL).
-Gothenburg, Sweden.
-Received Best Long Paper Award.
+Gothenburg, Sweden. <b>Received Best Long Paper Award.</b> [PDF](http://aclweb.org/anthology/E14-1078)

 Fromreide, Hege; Søgaard, Anders.
 2014.
 NER in tweets using a small crowdsourced dataset.
 The 9th International Conference on Natural Language Processing (PolTAL).
 Warsaw, Poland.